missionpinball/mpf-docs/tutorial/7_trough.rst

 So the next two steps in this tutorial, we're going to get your first two *ball devices* set up—your trough and plunger lane.
-(A ball device is anything in MPF that holds a ball.
+(A ball device is anything in MPF that holds a ball).

 1. Read about ball devices
 --------------------------